Ingenuity and innovation bring knife gate back to life

 |0

-This work, Ingenuity and innovation bring knife gate back to life [Image 4 of 4], by Christine Reinhardt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ingenuity and innovation bring knife gate back to life, by Christine Reinhardt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.